MsLGXC/GTA-gameconfigmp/README.md

   put dll to GTAdirectory<br>
   put xml to mods/update/update.rpf/common/data

-  ## Or u can download oiv ver in releases, than use openiv auto install like other mods
+  ## Or u can download oiv ver in releases, and use openiv auto install like other mods